jonsamp/workflows-examples/README.md

 ### Reviewing

-The **.eas/workflows/pr.yml** workflow will run on all branches when a PR is created.
+The **.eas/workflows/pr.yml** workflow will run on all branches when a commit is pushed.
 This workflow will lint, format, and test the code.
 After that, it'll find and display the development builds that work for the branch.
 Finally, it publishes a preview update that you and your teammates can access inside the "Extensions" tab of a development build, or through expo.dev.

 ### Releasing